 As the cornerstone of the program, each urban participant will host a rural participant in their home, and vice versa.
 These exchange visits occur in the three months following the Community Oregon Camp retreat and are an opportunity for immersion in a community significantly different from one’s own.

 Community Oregon Expo

-A one-day exposition to take place in the Portland area in the fall that will include all Community Oregon participants and special invitees to showcase what you’ve learned and invite support for projects you wish to develop or support as a result of your experience with the program.
+A one-day exposition that will include all Community Oregon participants and special invitees, provides participants with the opportunity to share their learnings from their experience.
+The brief and varied presentations will showcase what has been learned and to invite support for initiatives and projects that participants wish to develop or support as a result of their experience in the program.

-Community Oregon cohorts will consist of approximately 20-25 participants.
-With the support of the Association of Oregon Counties, Healthy Democracy will engage county commissioners and other community leaders in utilizing their many local contacts to assist with the initial outreach for Community Oregon participants.
-The ideal Community Oregon participant will be an active community member (i.e. a formal or informal thought leader) who has an interest in and the courage needed to engage in the sometimes difficult but rewarding process of re-building a sense of community across the state.
-The program seeks participants from a wide geographic area, and who are representative of the diversity of Oregon’s population, including political perspective, age, occupation/professional sector, religion, race, national origin, and gender.
+Ideal Community Oregon participants are active community members who have an interest in and the courage needed to engage in the sometimes difficult but rewarding process of re-building a sense of community across the state.
+The program looks for participants from a wide geographic area, and who are representative of the diversity of Oregon’s population, including political perspective, age, occupation/professional sector, religion, race, national origin, and gender.